mbajdman/Data-Science-Portfolio/README.md

-TikTok Content Classification: Claims and Opinions This Jupyter notebook classifies TikTok content into claims and opinions using machine learning techniques.
+TikTok Content Classification: Claims and Opinions:
+	This Jupyter notebook classifies TikTok content into claims and opinions using machine learning techniques.

 Project Overview:
 	The notebook aims to develop a model that can automatically distinguish between factual claims and subjective opinions in TikTok video content.
 This classification is crucial for content moderation and understanding user-generated content on the platform.

 Key Features:
 		Data Preprocessing: Cleaning and preparing TikTok video text data for analysis.